naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

 Confusion matrices for each model were generated, indicating good performance in predicting true positive and true negative values.

 ![confussion-matrix](https://github.com/naufalmuafi/bank-customer-churn-prediction/assets/72964378/b7d1790f-765c-45a9-b437-05b24bd37591)

+The confusion matrix is a table that summarizes the performance of a classification model by comparing the predicted and actual class labels.
+It consists of four values: true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN).

 ### Model Comparison